Generations In Jazz: James Morrison Academy of Music

 The James Morrison Academy of Music (previously known as the Generations In Jazz Academy) was a Jazz Performance course run by Graeme Lyall catering to young musicians.
 It was run in Mount Gambier, South Australia, and offered a one-year Diploma of Music through its affiliation with the University of South Australia.
 The course covered aural, theory, arranging and improvisation.
 All students rehearsed together as a large ensemble for 90 minutes, Monday to Friday.
 The ensemble had the opportunity to play with James Morrison at the Generations in Jazz Festival.
 In 2015 the academy moved into the Old Town Hall in Mt.
 Gambier.

-The Academy had its final teaching year in 2021, since opting to operate as a 'pop-up' academy.
+The academy had its final teaching year in 2021, since opting to operate as a 'pop-up' academy.
 The closure is speculated to be due to a lack of funding and public displeasure over James Morrison's support of a sexual assault perpetrator.

 2020 Cancellation

 The 2020 Generations in Jazz competition was cancelled due to the COVID-19 global pandemic.
-In a statement released on the 13th of March, the board outlined their reasoning and their disappointment at having to cancel the event.
+In a statement released on 13 March, the board outlined their reasoning and their disappointment at having to cancel the event.
 "Of paramount importance to the Board is the safety and welfare of both the participants and the local community.
 The Board cannot offer any certainty to deliver the level of Risk management actions required to protect all involved under these current circumstances.
 It is a very disappointing time for all and we acknowledge the work and dedication of the students, Music Directors and auxilliary [sic] support."

 The competition was also cancelled in 2021.

+2023 return

+The competition returned in 2023 following the pandemic.
+Dirty Loops performed at the event.